 Worst of all, heat will build throughout the day.
-If your ice is continually pumping out hot air into a space that doesn’t have enough ventilation, the heat from the first hour will combine with the heat from the second hour, gradually making the room hotter.
-Keep this in mind if you must install your ice maker machine in a less-than-optimal area.
+If your ice machine is continually pumping out hot air into a space that doesn’t have enough ventilation, the heat from the first hour will combine with the heat from the second hour, gradually making the room hotter.
+Keep this in mind if you must install your commercial ice equipment in a less-than-optimal area.
 The ice machine will continue to produce ice, but the heat in the room will force the unit to produce at a lower rate.

 If by chance, the ice machine begins to raise the temperature of the room to over 95 degrees, you might be looking at more than an ice machine not making enough ice.
 Temperatures that reach this high put the machine in danger of shutting down altogether.